 1. You can submit the following to the IST (with whom you must already have existing membership).

 - An application form

-- A CV (useful CV templates are available at Europass’s website)
+- An extended CV (useful CV templates are available at Europass’s website)

-- Copies of original qualification certificates, if not already supplied with your initial IST membership application (Send either a copy of your certificate(s) notarised by one of your referees or send an original letter from the awarding body.
-Please do not send original certificates.).
+- Copies of original qualification certificates, if not already supplied with your initial IST membership application Please do not send original certificates.

 - If candidates are not qualified to level 7 level then a level 7 Equivalency Report is required

 - A PPD report for the last year

 Further information about registration and all the relevant forms are available from the Downloads section on this page.

 Your application will be reviewed by 2 of the IST assessors, who will be registered at the same level as the registration level being applied for, or higher.
 The IST will endeavour to inform you within 4-6 weeks of receiving your application as to the decision of the assessment, but in exceptional cases this may take up to 3 months.
 This may be one of three outcomes:

 - The application is successful – the IST will register you with the Science Council.
 To remain on the register you must renew your IST membership and registration each year.